 He has qualifications in engineering, law and economics.
-Mr Evans is a active motor sport participant and is a Director of Confederation of Australian Motor Sports (CAMS).
-He drives extensively throughout Australia particularly in NSW and the ACT, as well as spending time driving on international roads to ensure he has first hand and valid comparisons to argue for more funding for better roads in the NSW and ACT.
+Mr Evans is a active motor sport participant and is currently a Director of CAMS Pty Ltd (Confederation of Australian Motor Sports).
+He drives extensively throughout Australia, particularly in NSW, Victoria and the ACT.